 We are exposed to credit risk in our Non-Agency MBS portfolio, generally meaning that we are subject to credit losses in our Non-Agency MBS portfolio that correspond to the risk of delinquency, default and foreclosure on the real estate collateralizing our Non-Agency MBS.
-In particular, we have significantly higher exposure in our Non-Agency MBS portfolio in California, Florida, New York, Virginia and New Jersey.
-However, the remaining credit support built into Non-Agency MBS transaction structures is designed to mitigate the extent of expected credit losses.
-In addition, we believe the discounted purchase prices paid on certain of our Non-Agency MBS effectively mitigates our risk of loss in the event, as we expect on most, that we receive less than 100% of the par value of these securities.
+In particular, we have significantly higher exposure in our Non-Agency MBS portfolio in California, Florida, New York, Virginia and Maryland.
+We believe the discounted purchase prices paid on certain of our Non-Agency MBS effectively mitigates our risk of loss in the event, as we expect on most, that we receive less than 100% of the par value of these securities.
 Our Non-Agency MBS investment process involves analysis focused primarily on quantifying and pricing credit risk.
-Interest income on Non-Agency MBS purchased at a significant discount is recorded at an effective yield, based on management's estimate of expected cash flows from each security, which estimate is based on our observation of current information and events and include assumptions related to fluctuations in interest rates, prepayment speeds and the timing and amount of credit losses.
+Interest income on Non-Agency MBS purchased at a significant discount is recorded at an effective yield, based on management's estimate of expected cash flows from each security, which estimate is based on our observation of current information and events and includes assumptions related to fluctuations in interest rates, prepayment speeds and the timing and amount of credit losses.

-The table below presents the composition of our MBS portfolios with respect to repricing characteristics as of December 31, 2012:
+The table below presents the composition of our MBS portfolios with respect to repricing characteristics as of December 31, 2013: